Categories

 If you just line up the edge of your fabric against the blade, then you will get a narrow seam allowance of between 4-7mm.
 But, if you line up the stitching line with your left needle, then it’ll stitch exactly along the 1.5mm line and the excess will be trimmed off.
 Most machines have markings on the looper cover to show you where to place the fabric edge.
 If there are no seam guide lines, then pop on some masking tape.

-You can’t sew hems with an overlocker/How do I sew a hem with an overlocker?
+Myth: You can’t sew hems with an overlocker.

-You can sew a blind hem with an overlocker.
-It gives a good finish to jersey knit garments such as T-shirts, sweatshirts, and even for leggings and sleeve cuffs.
+Yes you can sew hems with an overlocker.
+A blind hem is not difficult to do and gives a good finish to jersey knit garments such as T-shirts, sweatshirts, and even for leggings and sleeve cuffs.
 And not only will your overlocker sew the hem, but it’ll trim and finish the raw edge too.
-Alternatively, you can attach a separate band around the bottom of a garment (just like a narrow cuff in fact), or create a mock band by folding up a hem then flipping it back to the right side.
+Alternatively, you can attach a separate band around the bottom of a garment, or create a mock band by folding up a hem then flipping it back to the right side.
+You can also attach neckbands and wrist cuffs with an overlocker, quicker than with your sewing machine.

 What is a good make of overlocker?

 One of the best ‘makes’ around in my opinion is Juki.
 They have been manufacturing some of the best industrial sewing machines and overlockers for 70 years.
 They are now back in the domestic market, and using their industrial technology in some of the most robust and easiest to use machines available.
 Babylock also have a superb reputation for air-threading models but they are very pricey.
 As a side note, there are only 4 factories in the world who make overlockers: Juki and Babylock each have their own dedicated factory.
 All other overlockers are made in the other two factories.
-Other models I’d recommend are the Janome 6234XL, which is the lowest-priced Janome that is of decent (i.e long-lasting) quality.
+Other models I’d recommend are the Janome 6234XL, which is the lowest-priced Janome that is of decent (i.e long-lasting) quality with a variety of uses.
+This is the lowest prices Janome that also has a 2-thread function.
 Their budget-end offering is the 8002, which is tricky to thread and feels flimsy by comparison.
 A robust budget model is the Britannia 4DR, and at under £300 represents good value for money.
-Otherwise I’ve tested the Elna 664 pro and was impressed (but opted for the Juki 644D instead).
+Otherwise I’ve tested the Elna 664 pro and was very impressed (but opted for the Juki 644D instead).

 A Beginners Guide to Overlockers – Summary